Facebook And Twitter Limit Sharing New York Post Story About Joe Biden

 Twitter and Facebook have been acting more aggressively in recent weeks to curb the spread of false claims and manipulation related to the election, as part of efforts to avoid a repeat of 2016, when Russian-linked actors used social media to target American voters.

-Facebook has been warning about the possibility of "hack and leak" operations, where stolen documents or other sensitive material are strategically leaked — as happened in 2016 with hacked emails from the Democratic National Committee and Hillary Clinton's campaign.
+Facebook has been warning about the possibility of "hack and leak" operations, where stolen documents or other sensitive materials are strategically leaked — as happened in 2016 with hacked emails from the Democratic National Committee and Hillary Clinton's campaign.

 But the companies' moves on Wednesday drew criticism from some experts, who said Facebook and Twitter needed to more clearly explain their policies and how often they apply them.

-"This story is a microcosm of something that I think we can expect to happen a lot over the next few weeks, and I think demonstrates why platforms having clear policies that they are prepared to stick to is really important," said Evelyn Douek, a Harvard Law School lecturer who studies the regulation of online speech.
+"This story is a microcosm of something that I think we can expect to happen a lot over the next few weeks and, I think, demonstrates why platforms having clear policies that they are prepared to stick to is really important," said Evelyn Douek, a Harvard Law School lecturer who studies the regulation of online speech.

-"It's really unclear if they have stepped in exceptionally in this case, and if they have, why they've done so," she said.
+"It's really unclear if they have stepped in exceptionally in this case and, if they have, why they've done so," she said.
 "That inevitably leads to exactly the kind of outcry that we've seen, which is that they're doing it for political reasons and because they're biased."

 Republicans seized on the episode as proof of their long-running claims that the social networks censor conservative voices.
 There is no statistical evidence to support those claims.

-President Trump tweeted that it was "so terrible that Facebook and Twitter took down the story," although Facebook did not remove it from its platform.
-"REPEAL SECTION 230!!!" he wrote, referring to a longstanding legal shield that protects online platforms from being sued over what people post on them and says they can't be punished for reasonable moderation of those posts.
+Trump tweeted that it was "So terrible that Facebook and Twitter took down the story," although Facebook did not remove it from its platform.
+"REPEAL SECTION 230!!!" he wrote, referring to a long-standing legal shield that protects online platforms from being sued over what people post on them and says they can't be punished for reasonable moderation of those posts.
 Trump has repeatedly called for Section 230 to be revoked.

 Sen. Josh Hawley of Missouri sent letters to the CEOs of both Facebook and Twitter on Wednesday pressing them on the decisions to reduce distribution and block the story.

-Hawley also sent a letter to Federal Election Commission saying the companies' actions possibly constituted "egregious campaign-finance violations benefiting the Biden campaign."
+Hawley also sent a letter to the Federal Election Commission saying the companies' actions possibly constituted "egregious campaign-finance violations benefitting the Biden campaign."

-The Senate Republican Conference, which is led by Sen John Barasso, R-Wyo., tweeted "see you soon, @jack," with an image of the Post's story.
-Twitter CEO Jack Dorsey is scheduled to testify, along with Facebook CEO Mark Zuckerberg and Google CEO Sundar Pichai, before the Senate Commerce Commitee on Oct.
+The Senate Republican Conference, which is led by Sen. John Barrasso, R-Wyo., tweeted, "see you soon, @jack," with an image of the Post's story.
+Twitter CEO Jack Dorsey is scheduled to testify, along with Facebook CEO Mark Zuckerberg and Google CEO Sundar Pichai, before the Senate Commerce Committee on Oct.
 28 — just six days before the election.
 The topic: Section 230.

 Editor's note: Facebook is among NPR's financial supporters.